erictellez/radar_popocatepetl/README.md

 https://zenodo.org/record/7677676#.Y_603h_MK3A

-The Folder programs contains the code and the folder data contains some examples that comes out from the Furuno radar.
+The programs folder contains the code and the folder data contains some examples that comes out from the Furuno radar.